AmirMotefaker/Web-Scraping-and-Sentiment-Analysis/README.md

-# Web Scraping and Sentiment Analysis of Tripadvis using R
+# Web Scraping and Sentiment Analysis of TripAdvisor using R

 ### Hints
 - Web scraper to get live hotel reviews from TripAdvisor website